 This new Diesel Power pdf brochure covers important products and information on diesel-powered vehicles like the Dodge RAM with Cummins.

 (This section has detailed explanations.
 For a simple summary, see section below: which oil should I use?)

 ^Up to Page Index

-For the RAM Cummins Diesel, AMSOIL engineered and manufactures three fuel-efficient turbodiesel engine oils.
+For the RAM Cummins Diesel, AMSOIL has again maxed-out oil protection and performance with three industry-leading, fuel-efficient turbodiesel engine oils.
 All three oils actually are fully backward compatible, meeting CK-4, CJ-4, CI-4+ and previous Service Grades, in addition to all of the latest additional OEM specifications including Cummins CES20086 and CES200081.
 Previously, the engine oil options split along the model years due to emissions equipment, with 2007 being the wavy dividing line: early 2007 models follow previous model years because they fortunately lack the Diesel Particulate Filters (DPF’s), and so use “SAE CI-4+” Service Grade oils.

 So for the 1984-1998 3.9L 4BT and 5.9L 6BT, the 1998-2002 5.9L ISB and QSB, and the 2003 to 2007 5.9L ISB CR Cummins engines, all three recommended AMSOIL synthetic diesel oils can be used because they are fully backwards compatible.
 And all three oils will provide low oil consumption rates and up to 6x the wear protection of industry standards, and give superb Holset turbo protection, while dissolving any petroleum oil sludge and varnish deposits and slowly removing carbon buildup.